 - Call recording is initiated in one of the following ways:

-- Static configuration—Recording is enabled through static DN-level configuration on either the customer side (Trunk DN) or the agent side (Extension DN or Agent Login).
+- Static configuration—Recording is enabled through static DN-level configuration of the agent (Extension DN or Agent Login).

 - Routing strategy—The routing strategy initiates recording through the TRouteCall request that it sends to SIP Server.

 - T-Library client—A T-Library client initiates recording through a TPrivateService request that it sends to SIP Server.

 - Based on this trigger, SIP Server builds a request URI that includes key recording-related parameters.
 It then sends this request URI in an INVITE to Resource Manager.

 - Resource Manager determines the right Media Control Platform (MCP) to provide the service, and then forwards the INVITE to the selected MCP, to set up the service.

 - SIP Server sends additional Media Server Markup Language (MSML) instructions in SIP INFO messages, telling Media Server to start the recording.

 For additional control over the established recording session, the T-Library TPrivateService request can be used to initiate new actions—for example, to pause or resume recording.
 SIP Server forwards the resulting MSML instructions in new INFO messages.